Baystate Health: Current facilities and operations of Baystate Noble Hospital

 In 2015, Noble Hospital joined Baystate Health and became Baystate Noble Hospital.
 The 97-bed facility now has an emergency center, a psychiatric ward, and an ICU.
 Services include intensive care, diagnostic imaging, cardiopulmonary services and rehab, emergency treatment, cancer services, lab and behavioral health.
 In 2015, the Cleverley & Associates Community Value Index recognized Noble Hospital as being in the top 20 percent of hospitals nationwide.
 In 2019 both the Telemetry Unit and the Intensive Care Unit of Noble Hospital were closed.
 Currently the mental health unit is scheduled to close in 2023.

 Baystate Wing Hospital

 Baystate Wing Hospital in Palmer, Massachusetts is a 74-bed community hospital with a history of providing health care for the Quaboag Hills and the Pioneer Valley.
 In addition, Baystate Wing's five medical centers, located in Belchertown, Palmer, and Wilbraham, offer outpatient services and primary care.

+Baystate Mercy Hospital

+Mercy Medical Center, is a 300-bed hospital in Springfield, Massachusetts, less than a mile from Baystate Medical Center.

+History of Baystate Mercy Hospital

+Founded by the Sisters of Providence on November 7, 1873 as a smaller facility in Holyoke, evolving into Mercy Medical Center.